Search-and-rescue operations resume at Surfside site

 WATCH NEWS CONFERENCE

-It's been eight days of searching, but this pause is dealing another gut punch for families still holding onto hope and praying for a miracle.
+It's been eight days of searching, but the pause was another gut punch for families still holding onto hope and praying for a miracle.

 "Do you think it's a possibility, a realistic possibility, that you will be able to continue searching?" asked WPTV journalist Ryan Hughes.